3. Before your Beamtime#

 You should consider having all team members arrive the afternoon prior to the first day of the beamtime to check in at the GUV Center and to complete beamline specific training.

-The GUV Center opens at 7 a.m. on weekdays, so it is possible to obtain badges and access cards prior to the 8 a.m. start date of your experiment.
+The GUV Center opens at 7 a.m. on weekdays, so it is possible to obtain badges and access cards prior to the 8 a.m. start time of your experiment.

 Please consult NSLS-II user guide or contact BMM beamline staff for more information.